EAddario/askhal/README.md

 ## Usage Examples

-The examples below use the [`openrouter/auto`](https://openrouter.ai/openrouter/auto), a meta-model that automatically selects the 'best' model based on your prompt's size and complexity.
+The examples below use [`openrouter/auto`](https://openrouter.ai/openrouter/auto), a meta-model that automatically selects the 'best' model based on your prompt's size and complexity.
 OpenRouter's documentation is lacking regarding how a model is actually chosen, but they invariably require a paid account.
-To use the free tier, just use one from [this list](https://openrouter.ai/models?max_price=0)
+To use the free tier, just replace with one from [this list](https://openrouter.ai/models?max_price=0).

 ### Display help